premAI-io/state-of-open-source-ai/fine-tuning.md

 - [The History of Open-Source LLMs: Better Base Models (part 2)](https://cameronrwolfe.substack.com/p/the-history-of-open-source-llms-better) (LLaMA, MPT, Falcon, LLaMA-2)
 ```

-Building deep learning models completely from scratch takes a lot of time, money, data, and expertise.
-Creating a brand new model from the ground up for every single use case is not a scalable design.
-In order to customize a model without having to build it from scratch, ML practitioners have turned to fine-tuning.
+For bespoke applications, models can be trained on task-specific data.
+However, training a model from scratch is seldom required.
+The model has already learned useful feature representations during its initial (pre) training

+Instead, it is often sufficient to fine-tune a model.
+This is analogous to teaching a university student without having to first reteach them how to communicate.

-Fine-tuning is the process of taking a pre-trained machine learning model and customizing it for a specific downstream task.
-The key reason to fine-tune is to take advantage of [transfer learning](https://www.v7labs.com/blog/transfer-learning-guide).
-The model has already learned useful feature representations during its initial pre-training, and fine-tuning allows you to leverage those features for a new task instead of having to learn them from scratch.
+This takes advantage of [transfer learning](https://www.v7labs.com/blog/transfer-learning-guide).

+ and fine-tuning leverages those features for a new task instead of having to learn them from scratch.
 This produces better performance with fewer training examples and resources.

 ## How Fine-Tuning Works